-Anna is currently volunteering at a Warsaw summer camp for children of Ukrainian refugees.
+Anna Margolis, our director, is currently volunteering at a Warsaw summer camp for children of Ukrainian refugees.
 At the camp Anna runs morning workout sessions, helps with meals, and, of course, teaches math!
 If it’s not raining, Anna’s groups spend the day outside.
 Her youngest kids are a group of 5-6 year olds, who are too young to sit still for a long time.
 Anna has drawn upon her years as a math teacher and has come up with many ‘warm up’ games to keep kids moving, laughing and learning.
 Try them with your kids!

 Geese, Geese!
 Ga, ga, ga!